j3r3mias/j3r3mias.github.io/_posts/2022-07-14-google-ctf-writeup-segfault-labyrinth.markdown

 .data:00000000000040B2 clear_registers endp
 ```

-Now the program finally send the first output that is the welcome message.
+Finally the program send the first output that is the welcome message.

 {% highlight c %}
 puts("Welcome to the Segfault Labyrinth");